heistp/antler/README.md

 ## Introduction

-Antler grew out of testing needs that arose during work on [SCE](https://datatracker.ietf.org/doc/draft-morton-tsvwg-sce/), and related congestion control projects in the IETF.
-It can be used to set up and tear down test environments, coordinate traffic flows across multiple nodes, gather data using external tools like tcpdump, and generate reports and plots from the results.
+Antler can be used to set up and tear down test environments, coordinate traffic flows across multiple nodes, gather data using external tools like tcpdump, and generate reports and plots from the results.
+It grew out of testing needs for [SCE](https://datatracker.ietf.org/doc/draft-morton-tsvwg-sce/), and related congestion control projects in the IETF.

 ## Features